 Easy Formation

-Setting up an e-Commerce site is already simple enough.
-All you need is a product in a particular niche, build your website and marketing strategy, and then set up a reliable payment method.
+Setting up an e-commerce site is already simple enough.
+You need a product in a particular niche, build your website and marketing strategy, and set up a reliable payment method.
 Choosing an LLC as the entity for your business only simplifies this process even more.
-Compared to corporations, there are less paperwork to fill up and fewer guidelines to be met when setting up an LLC.
-With online legal services such as LegalZoom or Swyft Filings, it has become very affordable as well.
+Compared to corporations, there is less paperwork to fill out and fewer guidelines to be met when setting up an LLC.
+Online legal services such as LegalZoom or Swyft Filings have also become very affordable.
 It also doesn’t require establishing a board of directors or making formal financial statements.

 Tax Flexibility

 LLCs do not pay any taxes.
 Instead, they are ‘pass-through entities,’ meaning that any profits or losses earned by the LLC are ‘passed through the LLC to the owners’ tax returns.
-Single person-LLCs are taxed similarly to a sole proprietorship.
+Single-person LLCs are taxed similarly to a sole proprietorship.
 Your tax return lists the income of the business and any deductible expenses and is filed under IRS Schedule C, Profit or Loss from Business.
-Income tax is then paid based on your individual tax rates.
+Income tax is then paid based on your tax rates.

 This type of tax return is the simplest you can have when running a business.
-Hiring a professional to do your taxes also costs cheaper than if your business entity was a corporation.
-On the other hand, LLCs that are made up of multiple members have the same tax treatment as a partnership.
-Every member reports on their tax return and their share of the company’s net profit or loss.
-They then pay income tax at their respective rates on any profit the business earns.
+Hiring a professional to do your taxes also costs less than if your business entity were a corporation.
+On the other hand, LLCs comprising multiple members have the same tax treatment as a partnership.
+Every member reports their tax return and their share of the company’s net profit or loss.
+They then pay income tax on any profit the business earns at their respective rates.

-LLCs can choose whether to be taxed as a C corporation or an S corporation.
+LLCs can be taxed as a C corporation or an S corporation.
 However, experts recommend opting for the S Corp structure as this allows the owners to be considered employees for tax purposes, reducing self-employment taxes and contributing pre-tax dollars to health insurance premiums.

 Protection of Assets

-This is the main reason why people would prefer to structure their business as an LLC.
-Maximum protection of the owner’s personal assets is basically guaranteed in an LLC.
-This is where the name ‘limited liability comes in.
+This is why people prefer to structure their business as an LLC.
+An LLC guarantees maximum protection of the owner’s personal assets, which is where the name limited liability comes in.

 Regardless of your management structure, one thing stays the same: the manager is only liable for the value of assets they invested into the company.
 As a result, LLC owners will never have to worry about being personally liable for any debt incurred by the company.

-If the company ends up in legal trouble, the owner’s possession will not be at risk.
-This is what mainly makes an LLC beneficial for those starting up an e-Commerce business.
+If the company is in legal trouble, the owner’s possession will not be at risk.
+This mainly makes an LLC beneficial for those starting up an e-Commerce business.
 It’s always better to guarantee your financial security, especially with how uncertain the market can be and how your business can only go one of two ways.

 No other business entity can offer this type of protection of your assets.
 Although it doesn’t leave much room for expansion like a corporation would, LLCs are still a good choice for those setting up a smaller business.